marc-jones/phd_thesis/content/02_spring/05_sequence.md

 \ch{b + b <=>[0.5/4/7][1] bb}

-To test some of the regulatory repercussions of altered dimerization, a system of ordinary differential equations were used to model a system of dimerization reactions.
+To test potential regulatory repercussions of altered dimerization, a system of ordinary differential equations was used to model the dimerization reactions.
-Two different monomer types were modelled, with the monomers able to form homodimers and a heterodimer.
+Two different monomer types, `a` and `b`, were modelled, with the monomers able to form homodimers (`aa` and `bb`) and a heterodimer (`ab`).
-To test how the behaviour of the system depends on the dimerization affinities, three different reaction rates for the homodimerization of the `b` species were tested; 0.5, 4.0 and 7.0.
+To investigate how the behaviour of the system depends on the dimerization affinities, three different reaction rates for the homodimerization of the `b` species were tested; 0.5, 4.0 and 7.0.
-For each of these rates, the heterodimerization rate for the monomers was varied and the steady state concentrations of the various species calculated (Figure \ref{figure:240:dimerizationmodelling}).
+For each of these rates, the heterodimerization rate for the monomers was varied and the steady state concentrations of the various species calculated.
+Equal concentrations of each monomer were used as the initial conditions of the model, and the system of equations was numerically solved until a steady state was reached (section TODO; Figure \ref{figure:240:dimerizationmodelling}).
+When all dimerization rates are 7.0, the steady state concentrations of all dimers are identical (Figure \ref{figure:240:dimerizationmodelling}c)
 For a `b` homodimerization rate of 7.0, the two homodimer species have the same steady state concentrations at all heterodimerization rates, as expected given that all dimerization reactions have the same reaction rates.
-When all dimerization rates are 7.0, the steady state concentrations of all dimers are identical.
 By setting the `b` homodimerization rate to 0.5, the `bb` homodimer is disfavoured, with an observed increase in the steady state concentration of the undimerizaed `b` monomer.
-This has has an interesting interaction with the steady state concentration of the heterodimer.
+This also affects with the steady state concentration of the heterodimer.
 Above a heterodimer formation rate of ~2.0, the heterodimer becomes more favourable than either of the homodimers.
+The simulation results reveal that an unfavourable `bb` homodimer increases the `b` monomer concentration at steady state.
-This implies that the presence of the `b` monomer, as a result of an unfavourable `bb` homodimer, favours the formation of the `ab` heterodimer rather than the `aa` homodimer, despite the forward reaction rate of the `aa` homodimer being 2.5 times greater than the `ab` heterodimer formation rate.
+A high relative concentration of the `b` monomer favours the formation of the `ab` heterodimer rather than the `aa` homodimer.
+This is despite the forward reaction rate of the `aa` homodimer being 2.5 times greater than the `ab` heterodimer formation rate.
 A similar pattern is observed when less extreme `bb` homodimer formation rate of 4.0 is used in the modelling.

-#### Conclusions
+### Conclusions

-The two examples of sequence divergence between copies of flowering time genes in *Brassica napus* presented here demonstrate the utility of the developmental transcriptome.
+Analysing sequence divergence between *B.\ napus* homologues of two Arabidopsis floral integrators highlights the potential role both cis-regulatory elements and non-synonymous sequence differences play in gene divergence following duplication.
+The expression divergence observed between *BnTFL1* genes in the transcriptomic time series suggested that cis-regulatory element changes may have occurred.
-In the case of the *BnaTFL1* genes, the expression traces of the genes and the work from Arabidopsis allow the different patterns of sequence conservation downstream of the *Brassica napus* genes to be considered in context.
+Comparing the downstream sequence of *BnTFL1* genes with Arabidopsis *TFL1* identified different patterns of sequence conservation for different homologues.
+These regions of differential sequence conservation were located in regions previously shown in Arabidopsis to contain cis-regulatory elements[@serrano_mislata_separate_2016].
+*TFL1* expression dynamics in Arabidopsis mutants lacking these cis-regulatory elements[@serrano_mislata_separate_2016] were consistent with the expression of *BnTFL1* genes lacking sequence conservation within those elements.
+A region II was found to be important for *TFL1* upregulation in the meristem during the floral transition[@serrano_mislata_separate_2016].
+The genes observed to increase during the floral transition, *BnTFL1.A10* and *BnTFL1.C3*, exhibit sequence conservation within region II, while genes that do not exhibit an increase during the floral transition, *BnTFL1.C2* and *BnTFL1.Cnn.Random*, do not.
-The conservation suggests that the spatiotemporal domains of expression defined by the cis-regulatory elements is conserved between *Brassica napus* and Arabidopsis.
+This conservation suggests that the spatiotemporal domains of expression defined by the cis-regulatory elements is conserved between *B.\ napus* and Arabidopsis.
-Moreover, the case study potentially provides an example of cis-regulatory element changes driving the development of novel gene functions.
-Although the relationship between the sequence conservation downstream of the *BnaTFL1* genes and the expression traces exhibited by the genes is correlative, it provides a hypothesis to be tested by future studies.
+Although the relationship between the sequence conservation downstream of the *BnTFL1* genes and the expression profiles exhibited by the genes is correlative, it provides a hypothesis to be tested by future studies.
-Transgenic investigations of Arabidopsis could be used to test such hypotheses, such as transforming *tfl1* null mutant Arabidopsis lines with the *BnaTFL1* genes.
-If these insertions also included the downstream intergenic regions, the functional conservation of the cis-regulatory elements could be established.
+This case study is potentially an example of cis-regulatory element changes driving the development of novel gene functions, as predicted by the DDC model[@force_preservation_1999].

-For the *BnaFD* genes, the expression traces suggest that the genes are expressed in similar expression domains.
+For the *BnFD* genes, expression profiles suggest that five of the six genes are co-regulated and potentially form dimers amongst themselves[@abe_fd_2005; @miller_importance_2009].
-As FD is a bZIP containing protein, this prompted me to investigate whether the different copies of the gene could potentially dimerize.
+To investigate whether the different copies of the gene could potentially dimerize, the protein sequences of the genes were analysed.
-Computational predictions suggest that this is the case, with the affinity of dimers differing depending on the monomers that form the dimer.
+Amino acid differences were observed in multiple domains identified as conserved in FD-like proteins from diverse plant speciea[@tsuji_functional_2013].
+An amino acid change in the SAP domain in the BnFD.C3.Random protein corresponds to an amino acid that is important for the interaction of the protein with FT[@abe_fd_2005], suggesting this copy may have altered protein binding.
+Amino acid differences identified in the DNA binding basic region, when compared to published crystal structures of bZIP transcription factors[@schumacher_structure_2000], suggest that the BnFD.C3.Random protein may also exhibit altered DNA binding.
+However, without characterising this experimentally, it is difficult to determine whether the single amino acid changes observed would have an appreciable effect on DNA binding.
+Between homologue amino acid differences in the leucine zipper region were predicted to alter the dimerization dynamics between BnFD proteins, with certain dimers predicted to be more likely to occur than others.
-Looking at *FD* homologues in other species reveals that variation in dimerization affinity might be a common direction of divergence for bZIP transcription factors that are present as multiple copies in the genome.
+Investigating *FD* orthologues in other species revealed that variation in dimerization affinity might be a common form of divergence for bZIP transcription factors that are present as multiple copies in the genome.
-The regulatory ramifications of this are that a change in the concentration of one monomer has the potential of shifting the concentrations of all possible dimers.
-If the dimers regulate genes in different ways, then the change in concentration of one monomer would result in large changes in transcription.
-A caveat to this analysis would be that the spatial expression domains in which the *BnaFD* proteins are expressed may be too small to be resolved by the sampling method used.
-Therefore, although five of the six *BnaFD* genes are assigned to the same regulatory module (Figure \ref{figure:230:fdapex}), they may not be expressed in the same cells.
-If this is the case, then the dimerization dynamics and the potential regulatory consequences of them would not be applicable.
-A method of determining if the different *BnaFD* proteins do interact *in vivo* might be to introduce a transgene with the same regulatory sequences with a protein tag attached.
-Using enrichment techniques and proteomics the *in vivo* interaction partners of the tagged protein could be determined.
-The other caveat with this finding is that although certain dimers may be more favourable, the different dimers may not have differing functions.
-If this was the case, then the hypothesised regulatory mechanism outlined would not be applicable.
-This could be tested by expressing a transgenic *FD* gene in Arabidopsis, where the two FD protein monomers are forced to dimerize through a linker.
+Computational modelling of the dimerization dynamics suggest that having a system of monomers with different dimerization affinities can result in interesting regulatory consequences.
+However, this is dependent on the dimers formed having different molecular activities.